selsamman/proxily-react-todo/README.md

     * ***List*** which displays the list itself
     * ***StyleUpdate*** which is a modal dialog which will appear when the setting button is pressed

-Note the **useObservables** which is the counter-part to **makeObservable**.
+Note **observer** which is the counter-part to **observable**.
 Using these together will track usage of the state and re-render the component when state changes.

 ### List.tsx